kojix2/onnxruntime.cr/README.md

 ## Memory Management

-Currently, this library requires explicit resource management as reference counting is not yet fully implemented.
-To prevent memory leaks, you must explicitly release resources when you're done with them:
+Currently, you must explicitly release resources when you're done with them:

 ```crystal
 # Create and use model